bigbeefus/DMod40k/content/Faction Changes/Chaos Space Marines.md

 The Mastodon can carry 40 models.
 It may also carry up to two Dreadnoughts of the following types in any combination: **Chaos Contemptor Dreadnought**, **Emperor's Children Sonic Dreadnought**, **Ferrum Infernus Chaos Dreadnought**, and **Helbrute**.
 Each Dreadnought counts as ten models respectively.

 **Access Points**
-* The Mastadon has two access points, one at the front and one at the rear.
+* The Mastodon has two access points, one at the front and one at the rear.

 **Options**
 * The Mastodon may mount up to: